CDRT/docs/bios/glossary.md

 ### DASH

-  Desktop and mobile Architecture for System Hardware.
+  Desktop and mobile Architecture for System Hardware

  Secure out-of-band and remote client management standard.